-Akosua Adomako Ampofo is a Professor of African and Gender Studies, at the Institute of African Studies, University of Ghana, where she was also director between 2010 and 2015.
+Akosua is a Professor of African and Gender Studies, at the Institute of African Studies, University of Ghana, where she was also director between 2010 and 2015.

-Rose Mensah-Kutin is the external partner for the Archive of Activism project, advising on project design, engagement and impact.
-Shas been the Director of the West African Regional Office of ABANTU for Development since 2000.
+Rose advises on project design, engagement and impact.
+She has been the Director of the West African Regional Office of ABANTU for Development since 2000.